Shrijaniv/Shrijaniv/README.md

 ### Hey there!
-**I am a 1st year Computer Science and Engineering major @ UC Irvine**
+**I am a 3rd year Computer Science and Engineering major @ UC Irvine**
+- I am going to be an SDE intern at Amazon this summer.
-- I am currently learning Android app development and Web development
+- My key experience lies in full stack app development and web development.
 - I previously interened for Alan AI and developed a voice command based Tic Tac Toe app in Android studio using Java
 - The app is available in Google play to [download](https://play.google.com/store/apps/details?id=com.tictactoe.VoiceTacToe)
-- *Known Languages*: Java, Python, C++, Kotlin, Javascript
+- *Known Languages*: Java, Python, C++, Kotlin, Javascript, Kotlin, React, LISP, Prologue, Typescript
-- *Learning Langugages*: Kotlin, React, Java Script, HTML and CSS
+- *Learning Langugages*: Java Script, HTML and CSS